RULES – 108th Session

 During meetings of City Council, the burning of any combustible substance for the purpose of inhaling the resulting smoke, or the eating of any food items is prohibited within the chambers where Council is meeting.

-Any and all Councilpersons participating in council and or committee meetings, when conversing in the formal parts of the meeting, shall address each other formally and not by first or simply last names.
-They shall be addressed as Council Member, Mr., Mrs., Miss., Ms., or acknowledging their chairperson or President status, as appropriate.
+Any and all Council Members participating in council and or committee meetings, when conversing in the formal parts of the meeting, shall address each other formally and not by first or simply last names.
+They shall be addressed as Council Member, Mr., Mrs., Miss., Ms., or acknowledging their Chair or President status, as appropriate.

-Whenever publicly conversing in Council and or committee meetings, Councilpersons shall refrain from directly conversing with one another, without leave of the President or chair; and shall converse through the President or chairperson as appropriate.
+Whenever publicly conversing in Council and or committee meetings, Council Members shall refrain from directly conversing with one another, without leave of the President or Chair; and shall converse through the President or Chair as appropriate.

 RULE 2 – ORDER OF BUSINESS